 - Using a potato ricer or grater, rice the potatoes into a large bowl - you should have about 4 cups of riced potatoes.
-Add the cubed corned beef, chopped scallions, milk and egg to the potatoes and stir well to combine.
+Add the cubed corned beef, chopped scallions, flour, milk and egg to the potatoes and stir well to combine.
 Season with salt and pepper.

 - Heat a cast iron skillet skillet over medium heat with about ¼ cup of vegetable or avocado oil and form ½ cup of potato mix into a round patty.
 Fry for about 3-4 minutes per side or until it’s a nice medium gold color on each side.
 Make sure you place no more than 3-4 potato patties at a time in the frying pan.